shashu8660/outreachy_moja-global_contribution/final_application.md

 What drives me most is the opportunity to collaborate with organizations like yours.
 The prospect of pushing boundaries and growing to new heights alongside professionals.
 I firmly believe that my passion for continuous learning and my eagerness to delve into new domains align perfectly with the aspiration of this project.

+*Past experience with this community:*

+Before the Outreachy application period, I hadn't contributed to the moja global community .
+I discovered moja global in January 2024 through Outreachy and have been actively participating since then, engaging in discussions, learning from mentors, and contributing to project initiatives.

+*Past experience with other communities:*

+Having embarked on my open-source journey in 2024, I quickly made strides in the community.
+Notably, I've made meaningful contributions such as  "good first issue" and the beginner friendly issue to esteemed projects like LLVM and Musescore  .
+And understanding the workflow and dependencies of the project .

 *Conclusion:*

 In summary, with a strong grasp of C++, a track record of impactful contributions, and an unwavering commitment to personal and professional growth, I am confident that I am well-suited to excel in this project.
 I am eager to bring my skills to the table and contribute meaningfully to your organization's objectives.